material-components/material-components-flutter/README.md

 # Material Components for Flutter

 Material Components for Flutter (MDC-Flutter) helps developers execute [Material Design](https://www.material.io).
 Developed by a core team of engineers and UX designers at Google, these components enable a reliable development workflow to build beautiful and functional Android and iOS apps.
-Learn more about how Material Components for Flutter supports design and usability best practices across platforms in the [Flutter Widget Catalog](https://flutter.io/widgets/material/).
+Learn more about how Material Components for Flutter supports design and usability best practices across platforms in the [Flutter Material Catalog](https://flutter.dev/docs/development/ui/widgets/material).

 ## MDC-Flutter Source Code